sudoblockio/tackle/README.md

 ## Credit

-Special thanks to the [cookiecutter](https://github.com/cookiecutter/cookiecutter) community for creating the inspiration for this project.
+Special thanks to the [cookiecutter](https://github.com/cookiecutter/cookiecutter) community for laying the basis for this project.